atomicjolt/open_assessments/README.md

     lis_outcome_service_url      -

     //
-    questions_per_section        - Number of questions to select and display from each section images                       - Path to images provided by the server.
+    images                       - Path to images provided by the server.
 Used with the Rails asset pipeline where the names of images include a SHA in production that can't be known by the client ahead of time.
 (This should probably be refactored so the images live with the client code rather than the server code) show_post_message_navigation - Show study plan and controls for LMS section_count                -